Luxurious Retro Modern Quilt Gem

 I finally managed to get a good shot of it indoors, which really showed off the soft retro color palette.
 An abundance of warm colors and sepia-tones.
 I used a cat to show the scale, standard practice in the quilting industry.

-The little personalized details really make this quilt sparkle
+The little personalized details really make this quilt sparkle.
+See if you can spot them all:

 rollerskates